doctorfree/MusicPlayerPlus/README.md

 # MusicPlayerPlus

+Character based console and terminal window music player *plus* album cover art *plus* media fuzzy finder using `fzf` *plus* `tmux` sessions managed by `tmuxp` *plus* character based spectrum visualizer `mppcava` *plus* Music Player Daemon and ALSA configuration management *plus* `asciimatics` animations *plus* `asciinema` text-based terminal session recording.

 The MusicPlayerPlus project provides integration and extension of several audio packages designed to stream and play music.
 MusicPlayerPlus interacts with the Music Player Daemon (MPD).
 Outputs from the MPD streaming audio server are used as MusicPlayerPlus inputs for playback and visualization.
-In addition, MusicPlayerPlus components are used to manage and control MPD.
+MusicPlayerPlus components are used to manage and control MPD and ALSA configuration.

 ## Table of contents